 Leaving the Kalahari region we head west and enter Namibia.
 The drive is quite long but allows an appreciation of the vastness of this region.
 We are rewarded by the scenic beauty surrounding our lodge.
 In the afternoon or early next morning we visit the Fish River Canyon.
 Second only to the Grand Canyon in size, it is a truly awe-inspiring work of nature.
 Overnight Canyon Village or Canyon Roadhouse (or similar).

 Our journey takes us north through ever changing scenery to our accommodation located on the edge of the Namib Desert.
-The following morning is an early departure driving 63 kms (1 hr; one-way) through the dune belt while the sun rises around us.
+The following morning is an early departure driving 70 kms (1 hr; one-way) through the dune belt to witness the phenomenal colours of the world’s highest sand dunes.
 We take on a 5km walk to Sossusvlei and Deadvlei, remarkably beautiful for such a harsh environment.
 In the afternoon we enjoy a short hike through the Sesriem Canyon, a natural canyon about 1km long and 30 metres deep in places.
 Overnight Desert Quiver Camp (or similar).

 We reach the coast at Walvis Bay and enjoy lunch (at own expense) while viewing the many flamingos feeding.
 We arrive in Swakopmund and spend the afternoon and following day exploring this German colonial town or enjoying one of the numerous optional excursions (at own risk and own expense).
 Overnight: The Delight (or similar).